subygan/subygan.github.io/blog/content/books/allegory_of_the_cave.md

 ---
 emoji: ✾
 title: Allegory of the cave
-description: Plato's allegory of the cave. and some of my thoughts on it
+description: Plato allegory of the cave. and some of my thoughts on it
-date: 2024-04-1
+date: 2024-04-01
 layout: base
 ---